-- All Services for non-Participant surrogate mothers; and - Infertility resulting from the aging process as confirmed by elevated FSH. - Reversals of voluntary sterilization; and - procedures determined to be experimental or investigational.
+- All Services for non-Participant surrogate mothers; - Infertility resulting from the aging process as confirmed by elevated follicle stimulating hormone (FSH); - · Reversals of voluntary sterilization; and - Procedures determined to be experimental or investigational.

-Expenses for infertility Services do not accumulate toward the Annual Out-of-Pocket Maximum.
+Expenses for Fertility Services do not accumulate toward the Annual Out-of-Pocket Maximum.
+Select services for Fertility are administered through Unified Life.